martaisabelle/martaisabelle/README.md

 `Front-end Developer`

-I'm Marta Isabelle, a front-end developer passionate about creating modern, functional, and accessible web interfaces.
+I'm Marta Isabelle, a front-end developer, and I'm currently pursuing a Bachelor's degree in Science and Technology at UFRN.
+I'm passionate about creating modern, functional, and accessible web interfaces.
 I love turning ideas into amazing digital experiences using technologies like HTML, CSS, JavaScript, and React.

 ---